OC Transpo has resources available for developers to create applications for desktop, web or mobile devices.

 The OC Transpo Live Next Bus Arrival Data Feed API enables developers to create applications for desktop, web or mobile devices that include transit data.
 The API is available at no charge and can be implemented in both for-profit and non-profit applications.
 We only ask that developers adhere to the guidelines presented in the OC Transpo Live Next Bus Arrival Data Feed Terms of Service.
 Complete documentation can be found on the Documentation page.

 To get started you will need to register and obtain an API key.
+Once you have registered and activated your account, sign-in to the Developers Portal.

 Subscribe to OC Transpo’s RSS feeds using the following urls: